dcndn4/DeepLrn-Unit-14-hw11/README.md

 Enclosed please find two Jupyter Lab notebooks, each modeling bitcoin closing prices using Recurrent Neural Networks (RNN's).
 This modeling was done in two different ways: one model applies FNG indicators, while the other model is restricted to closing price data alone.

-FNG (Fear and Greed) indictors relate to the [Crypto Fear and Greed Index (FNG)](https://alternative.me/crypto/fear-and-greed-index/), which ranges from 0 (“Extreme Fear”) to 100 (“Extreme Greed”); and is currently in the 'Fear' zone.
+FNG (Fear and Greed) indictors relate to the [Crypto Fear and Greed Index (FNG)](https://alternative.me/crypto/fear-and-greed-index/), which was launched by Alternative in January of 2018 ranges from 0 (“Extreme Fear”) to 100 (“Extreme Greed”); and is currently in the 'Fear' zone.

 [FNG Index Dial](![image](https://user-images.githubusercontent.com/90283165/147389087-aa8dd046-8aa0-4305-b830-5848fc2b517f.png)